Aliases for IL27RA Gene

 GeneCards Summary for IL27RA Gene

 IL27RA (Interleukin 27 Receptor Subunit Alpha) is a Protein Coding gene.
-Among its related pathways are Jak-Stat Signaling Pathway (sino) and Interleukin-6 family signaling.
+Diseases associated with IL27RA include Crisponi/Cold-Induced Sweating Syndrome 2.
+Among its related pathways are Interleukin-6 family signaling and Cytokine Signaling in Immune system.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and interleukin-27 receptor activity.
+An important paralog of this gene is IL12RB2.

 UniProtKB/Swiss-Prot Summary for IL27RA Gene